Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 When it comes to negotiating, knowledge is power.
 So get the facts first!

-Before contacting your insurer you’ll want to have a look around and see if there are more competitive car insurance deals out there.
+Before contacting your provider you’ll want to have a look around and see if there are more competitive car insurance deals out there.

-When you’re ready, Lamont says to “List any factors that could bring down your premium and then call your insurer to let them know you won’t be sticking around, if they can’t beat out the competition.
+When you’re ready, Lamont says to “List any factors that could bring down your premium and then call your insurance company to let them know you won’t be sticking around, if they can’t beat out the competition.

-Finally, if your insurer refuses to budge on price, then you might want to seriously think about switching.
+Finally, if they refuses to budge on price, then you might want to seriously think about switching.

-When researching for the Mozo Experts Choice Awards for Car Insurance, Mozo’s research team discovered that Budget Direct and NRMA were two insurers that often had better value for money when it comes to policies.
+When researching for the Mozo Experts Choice Awards for Car Insurance, Mozo’s research team discovered that Budget Direct and NRMA were two car insurance companies that often had better value for money when it comes to policies.

 Head to Mozo’s compare car insurance page for more options and to see what discounts are on offer right now.